stormchaserroleplaying/stormchaserRPG/Talents/Warlock/Invocations/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points<br>**Prerequisites:** Pact of the Blade
-You can use any weapon you summon with your Pact of the Blade ability as a spellcasting focus for your warlock spells.
+You can use any weapon that you summon with your Pact of the Blade ability as a spellcasting focus for your warlock spells.

 In addition, the weapon gains a +1 bonus to its attack and damage rolls, unless it is a magic weapon that already has a bonus to those rolls.

-Finally, the weapon you conjure can be a shortbow, longbow, light crossbow, or heavy crossbow.
+Finally, the weapon that you conjure can be a bow or crossbow.

 ### Investment of the Chain Master